eZmaxinc/eZmax-SDK-csharp/docs/ObjectWebhookApi.md

 <a id="webhooktestv1"></a>
 # **WebhookTestV1**
-> WebhookTestV1Response WebhookTestV1 (int pkiWebhookID, Object body)
+> CommonResponse WebhookTestV1 (int pkiWebhookID, Object body)

 Test the Webhook by calling the Url